Bubble and squeak cakes with egg

 - Cook: 10mins

-This is a great way of using up left over veg - any will do.
+These bubble and squeak cakes are a great way of using up left over veg - any will do.
 If you haven’t got mash you could use frozen, or of course start from scratch with some potatoes - you’ll need to peel about 600g to get 450g cooked weight.
-They’re delicious served with grilled bacon and tomato ketchup.
+How to make bubble and squeak?
+Follow our recipe!

 - 5 large British Lion eggs